 Red-Wattled Lapwing and Pakistan

-Interestingly, out of the four sub-species two are found in Pakistan, that is Aigneri and Indicus (Gill et.al, 2019).
+Interestingly, out of the four sub-species two are found in Pakistan, is Aigneri and Indicus (Gill et.al, 2019).
 In Urdu, it is pronounced as Titeeri whereas in Sindhi it is called Tateehar.
-It is worth-mentioning that there is a literature and history biasness towards Pakistan by few western academics, researchers and historians so at times the audience might come across a content that suggests that the nominate specie is primarily habitant of India but in reality it is also found in Pakistan.
+It is worth mentioning that there is a literature and history biasness towards Pakistan by a few western academics, researchers, and historians so at times the audience might come across content that suggests that the nominated species is primarily the habitat of India but in reality, it is also found in Pakistan.
 A better term would be the Indian sub-continent.

 Building blocks for our Research